binpash/pash/evaluation/osdi22-eval/README.md

 # Assertion #430 (A): When a command fails during word expansion or redirection, then
 # Assertion #691 (A): When the shell is not executing interactively, then the 'set -u'

-## which are exactly the tests mentioned in
+## which are exactly the tests mentioned in Section 7.1 of the paper
 ```

 ## Performance (§7.2)